BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 * [request this feature](https://github.com/BredaUniversityResearch/MSPChallenge-Simulation-Example/issues) and wait for it to be implemented in the example's ProgramManager class;
 * modify the program yourself to handle this.

-The ProgramManager class is the main class of the watchdog server.
-It is responsible for:
+The ProgramManager class is the main class used, it handles:
 * creating an initial .env.local file with a unique SERVER_ID uuid value;
 * reading and handling command line arguments, which are:
   - --port: Set the port the API server is running on